GoogleCloudPlatform/pgadapter/samples/java/hibernate/README.md

 ### Transaction
 Hibernate by default initiates every transaction as read-write even when there are only read queries.
-This causes overhead due to the locks required for read-write transaction.
+This causes overhead due to the locks required for read-write transactions.
-This can be optimized by initiating read only transaction for read queries.
+This can be optimized by initiating read only transactions for workloads that only execute read queries.

 ```java
 Session session = entityManager.unwrap(Session.class);